 What should an employer do if an employee notifies it of his or her need to take Family and Medical Leave Act (FMLA) leave, but the employee has not met the FMLA's eligibility requirements?

 Author: Demetrius O. Holloway, Stites & Harbison

-The employer must provide the employee the Rights and Responsibilities Notice and the Eligibility Notice.
 The Eligibility Notice should state the reason why the employee is not eligible, such as not enough months employed by the employer, not enough hours of service worked during the previous 12-month period or not employed at a work site where 50 or more employees are employed by the employer within 75 miles.

 In addition, if an employer grants leave before the employee becomes eligible for the FMLA, any leave the employee takes cannot be counted against the employee's FMLA allotment, as a leave of absence may only be designated as FMLA leave after the employee meets the FMLA's eligibility requirements.